Anirudh11V/EduNova/lms/README.md

 	-Rich text editor.

 Project Status:
 	This project is in active development.
-The core functionality is in place, allowing instructor to create courses and students to enroll and complete lessons.
+The core functionality is in place, allowing instructor to create courses and students to enroll and learn.

 	Core Feature : Fully functional.
 	Quiz System : Fully functional.